scampion/burgonet-gateway/README.md

 - Can be extended by anyone
 - Commercial use requires permission

-The license allows free non-production use and will convert to AGPLv3 on 2029-01-17.
+The license allows free non-production use.
 For commercial use or production deployments, please contact the author to discuss licensing options.

-Other licensing is possible, contact the author.

 ## Author & Enterprise Support